-When reviewing proposed studies, the Human Subjects Protection Program (HSPP), in particular the Institutional Review Board component, works very closely with several other offices and committees that are not part of the HSPP.
-The interaction between the HSPP and these various departments or committees is described below.
+When reviewing proposed studies the Institutional Review Board (IRB), works very closely with several other offices and committees.
+The interaction between the IRB and these various departments or committees is described below.
 The descriptions are limited to this interaction and are not representative of the entire function of the department or committee.
-The IRB application directs the investigator as to when to contact these various departments or committees.
+The IRB application checklist directs the investigator as to when to contact these various departments or committees.

-Stem Cell Research Oversight (SCRO) Committee: The University of Connecticut’s Stem Cell Research Oversight Committee (UC-SCRO) shall provide oversight of all ethical issues related to the derivation and research use of human stem cell lines at all schools, colleges, campuses, and research arms of the University of Connecticut regardless of the source of funding, and shall review all proposals submitted by University investigators for funds from the Connecticut Stem Cell Research Grant Project.
+Stem Cell Research Oversight (SCRO) Committee: UConn’s Stem Cell Research Oversight Committee (UC-SCRO) shall provide oversight of all ethical issues related to the derivation and research use of human stem cell lines at all schools, colleges, campuses, and research arms of UConn regardless of the source of funding, and shall review all proposals submitted by University investigators for funds from the Connecticut Stem Cell Research Grant Project.
 The UC-SCRO committee will ensure that sensitive research is well-justified and that inappropriate research is not conducted.
 Review by the UC-SCRO Committee will supplement but not replace the usual reviews for compliance with federal, state, and local regulations (e.g. reviews by animal care committees, Institutional Review Boards, Biological Safety Committees, etc.).

-Institutional Biosafety Committee: Investigators must obtain approval from the Institutional Biosafety Committee (IBC) prior to seeking IRB approval for research studies that deal with recombinant DNA.
+Institutional Biosafety Committee (IBC): Investigators must obtain approval from the IBC prior to seeking local IRB approval for research studies that deal with recombinant DNA.
 Investigators may contact Ron Wallace in the Office of Research Safety for additional information.

-Conflict of Interest Committee: On an annual basis all investigators are required to disclose financial interests in sponsors to the Conflict of Interest Committee (CIC).
+Conflict of Interest Committee (CIC): On an annual basis all investigators are required to disclose financial interests in sponsors to the CIC.
 The CIC will determine if a conflict of interest exists.
 If so, the CIC may either prevent the investigator from doing research funded by that sponsor or institute a conflict of interest management plan.
-The management plan may require the investigator to disclose the financial interests to research subjects.
 The CIC provides the IRB with copies of such plans.
 Investigators must also disclose any conflicts of interest within each IRB application.
 This ensures 1) that any conflict of interest is being addressed in accordance with the management plan and 2) that any new conflicts that develop during the course of the year are addressed.
 Investigators are encouraged to become familiar with the individual financial conflict of interest in research policy (pdf).
 Investigators may contact Gus Fernandez in the Office of the Vice President for Research for additional information.